RubixDev/Inventorio/README.md

 There's a "Visual Only" option that keeps the default selection schema.

-#### Press Jump to use a Firework
+#### Firework Rocket Boost Button
-When you press the jump button while gliding, it fires a boost rocket directly from your inventory.
+A dedicated button to fire a boost rocket directly from your inventory while flying.
+Can be co-bound to Jump.

 #### Trident Loyalty Check
 This option  prevents you from throwing a Trident without Loyalty.